KpihX/e-shop/README.md

 php artisan migrate // to create the databse and its schema

-php artisan db:seed --class=GestionnaireSeeder // Pour créer des gestionnaires fictifs
+php artisan db:seed --class=GestionnaireSeeder // To initialise test managers

 php artisan db:seed --class=CategoriesTableSeeder // To insert test categories